1

 But what I love most right now is being able to lose myself in the shifting puzzle before me.
 I can tell right off the bat that this guy is pretty decent, but I want to know from game one how good he actually is.
 I'm not playing to win this game; I'm throwing moves at him just to see how he responds.
 I want to know if he's a risk-taker and aggressive, I want to know if he will take the seemingly gimmick piece without looking at the bigger picture.
 I want to use chess to understand psychology.

 Why do people do what they do?
 Why do people act a certain way?
 What makes a person likable or unlikeable and why?
 These are questions that drove me to study and learn so much psychology, philosophy, religion, and neuroscience.
-I have an unquenchable thirst for knowledge and understanding.

-But it was not my gift of gab that made me so special at work; it was my ability to listen to others, then spend time out of my sentences and paragraphs to make sure their words are heard and understood.
-I truly believe that’s the main division separating our peers and fellow humans: people who actively listen, and those who do not.
+When I had a sales job I was able to slip into skin after skin depending on whom I was selling to.
+Understanding so much about people's behavior made me very successful at my job.
+But it was not my gift of gab that made me so special at work; it was my ability to listen to others, then spend time out of my sentences to make sure their words were heard and understood.
+I truly believe that’s the main division separating humanity: people who actively listen, and those who do not.

-I won the first game.
-It was a close game by design.
-I encourage his ego by pointing out blunders I made and acknowledging little traps he set up during the match.
+I win the first game, which was close by design.
+I encouraged his ego by acknowledging little traps he set up during the match.
 He says he's surprised at my skill level and informs me that he has not played very many good players.
-“Obviously, we are of higher intelligence by sheer fact that we are chess players here, not checkers,” he says and scoffs.

 Yes, my new friend here fancies his smarts, and a man like this will be very easy to have in my corner as long as I stroke that side of his ego fairly regularly.
 "Ahh, good trap here and here and here — you put me in a very tight spot!
 This is gonna be tough to get out of!"
 But it's not.
-He is not subtle enough with his setups and it's easy to counter when it's clear to see what his strategy is.
+He is not subtle enough with his setups, and it's easy to counter when it's clear to see what his strategy is.

-He has potential to be better though and I will subtly train him to get to a point where he can be more of a challenge.
+He has potential to be better though, and I will subtly train him to get to a point where he can be more of a challenge.
 More important than winning a game is finding something stimulating to do with my time.

 More important than something to do with my time is not going insane.